Dutch

 Chairs: Ellen Boven & Zhenyu Gao (Rotterdam)

-Jorge Mejías (Amsterdam) Tba (15')
+Jorge Mejías (Amsterdam) Biological architectures for predictive coding (15')

 Fleur Zeldenrust (Nijmegen) Heterogeneity in the brain: lessons from theory and experiment